gbv/paia/paia.md

 The response header of a request error MUST include a `WWW-Authenticate` header field to indicate the need of providing a proper access token.
-The field MAY include a short name of the PAIA service with a "realm" parameter:
+The field MAY include a short name of the PAIA server with a "realm" parameter:

     WWW-Authenticate: Bearer
     WWW-Authenticate: Bearer realm="PAIA Core"